Cheap Auto Insurance in Montana 2025 (Save Big With These 10 Companies!)

 Compare RatesStart Now →

 The year with the vehicle is just the most popular model year stolen.
 The number listed as stolen for that make and model includes all model years of it.
-The Chevy pick-up truck is clearly the most stolen vehicle in Montana.
+The Chevy pick-up truck is the most stolen vehicle in Montana.

 Did you know that some cities have more vehicle theft than others?
 The data from the list below is pulled directly from the FBI.